hatchling01/Advanced_VLSI_filterproject/README.md

 docs/
   architecture_overview.md

+results/
+  results.md
 ```

 ---

-## 10. Final Note
+## 14. Final Note

 The final codebase implements and validates four FIR architectures with a common 100-tap quantized coefficient set and Vivado-compatible top/testbench structure.

 The main architectural progression is:

-- start from a simple serial baseline,
+- start from the MATLAB-designed floating-point FIR filter,
-- increase block-level throughput using reduced-complexity parallel processing,
-- then improve timing further with pipelining.
+- quantize the coefficients into Q1.15 fixed-point format,
+- implement multiple hardware architectures,
+- verify them in simulation,
+- and compare them after FPGA synthesis / implementation.

 This makes the project suitable for comparing **area, timing, power, and throughput** across multiple FIR implementation strategies on FPGA.